 Most English peeps know about kebabs, but not about Gyros, the Greek version which is amazing, cheap and filling – especially stuffed in a pitta with some chips.
 Souvlaki is quality flame grilled meat on a skewer [normally pork or chicken], often served as a portion with pitta and salad and chips.
 I love Greek pitta, round fluffy flatbread, so much nicer than the oval pockets you get in the UK.

-A bottle of beer in a restaurant in Stoupa generally costs around 3.50 Euros but out of town can be as little as 2 Euros.
+A bottle of beer in a restaurant in Stoupa is cheaper than at home in England.
 Don’t just go for Mythos, try Fix or Mamos or Alpha which are superior in my opinion.
-A half litre of house wine is generally around 3.50 Euros.
+A half litre of house wine is generally around 5.00 Euros.

 Greek Coffee